onewhit/onewhit.github.io/readme.todo.md

 - [x] 2023-02-06 - Create a build script to easily build and copy the dist folder
 - [x] 2023-02-06 - Maxe titles line up on mobile sidebar open - NOT GOING TO DO
 - [x] 2023-02-06 - Add die roller option to select D setting
+- [x] Fix width issue when the context is really long in the details - should not change the sidebar size (static sidebar size on non-mobile?)
+- [ ] Have clicking on the title also close the sidebar
 - [ ] Fix the Accountinfo page on login not maintaining the banner, and it should redirect to the main landing page after login?
 - [ ] Upload characteristics list
 - [ ] Add item generator to the gen page